Bo Horvat: Vancouver Canucks (2014–2023)

 Competing for an NHL roster spot in his second training camp with the Canucks the following season, Horvat was hit by Edmonton Oilers forward Tyler Pitlick during a pre-season game and suffered a shoulder injury.
 Upon recovering, he was assigned to the Canucks' American Hockey League (AHL) affiliate, the Utica Comets, on a conditioning basis.
 After five games without a point with Utica, Horvat returned to the Canucks.

 Horvat made his NHL debut on November 4, 2014, against the Colorado Avalanche.
 Six games later, he scored his first NHL goal on November 20 against Frederik Andersen of the Anaheim Ducks.
 The following game, he registered his first three assists in a 4–1 win against the Chicago Blackhawks.
 On November 25, the Canucks announced that they would not be returning Horvat to the OHL despite his remaining year of junior eligibility.
 Despite Horvat's status as a highly anticipated prospect, Canucks head coach Willie Desjardins admitted later in the season he had not expected Horvat to compete for a roster spot.
-Playing on a line with wingers Jannik Hansen and fellow rookie Ronalds Ķēniņš, Horvat earned bottom-six ice time in his first year with Vancouver, averaging 12:15 minutes per game.
-In 68 games, Horvat scored 13 goals and 12 assists.
-His regular season play earned him two fifth-place votes for the Calder Memorial Trophy, ranking him 11th among first-year players for the rookie of the year award.
-During the playoffs, he added a team-high four points in six games during the Canucks' first-round loss to the Calgary Flames.
+Starting the season on the third line with wingers Jannik Hansen and fellow rookie Ronalds Ķēniņš, Horvat earned bottom-six ice time for the first half of his first year with Vancouver before getting bumped up to the second line with Chris Higgins and Alexandre Burrows, averaging 12:15 minutes per game.
+In 68 games, Horvat scored 13 goals and 12 assists for 25 points.
+His season play earned him two fifth-place votes for the Calder Memorial Trophy, ranking him 11th among first-year players for the rookie of the year award.
+During the 2015 playoffs, he added a team-high four points in six games during the Canucks' first-round loss in six games to the Calgary Flames.

 During the first half of the 2015–16 season, Horvat juggled heightened goal-scoring expectations along with increased defensive responsibility after injuries to Brandon Sutter and Henrik Sedin.
-After enduring two goal-scoring droughts of 9 and 27 games, respectively, he went on a six-game point streak between January 4 and 15, during which he scored six goals and nine points.
+After enduring two goal-scoring droughts of nine and 27 games, respectively, he went on a six-game point streak between January 4 and 15, during which he scored six goals and nine points.
 When that streak ended on January 17, it was tied for the longest active point streak in the NHL.
 Horvat credited this change to advice from his father to shoot the puck more often, in lieu of bull-rushing the net, in addition to increased chemistry with left-winger Sven Bärtschi.
-Horvat ended his sophomore season with 16 goals and 40 points.
+Horvat ended his sophomore season with 16 goals and 24 assists and 40 points in all 82 games.